Adjustment of Status Checklist

 - Continuously resided in the U.S. during that amount of time

-To apply for a change of status, you need to include along with your petition.
+To apply for a change of status, you need to include them along with your petition.

 - Filing fee or a waiver request filed on Form I-912